acan12/mvvm_flutter/README.md

 ####Advantage:
 1. Mvvm architecture approach .
 2. Slim code for fetch api and local data soorage .
 3. Use `HIVE` as local database ( https://docs.hivedb.dev/#/ ) .
-4. Should be easy for make unit test .
+4. Use `Freezed` for make slim the model
-5. Scalling feature is ok
+5. Should be easy for make unit test.

 ####Try running in your local machine.
 ##having fun !,   thank you.